Tigres UANL (women)

-Tigres UANL Femenil is a Mexican professional women's football club based in Monterrey, Nuevo León, Mexico that competes in the Liga MX Femenil.
-The club has been the women's section of Tigres UANL since 2017.
+Tigres UANL Femenil, also known simply as Tigres Femenil or Tigres, is a Mexican professional women's football club based in the city of San Nicolás de los Garza, Nuevo León, Mexico that competes in the Liga MX Femenil.
+The club has been the women's section of Tigres UANL since 2016.
 The team plays its home matches at the Estadio Universitario.

-Commonly known as Las Amazonas (The Amazons), Tigres Femenil is one of only four clubs that have been able to win the Liga MX Femenil title, and the most successful one with a record five league titles, three more than city rivals C.F.
+Commonly known as Las Amazonas (The Amazons), Tigres Femenil is one of only five clubs that have won the Liga MX Femenil title, and the most successful one with a record six league titles, two more than city rivals C.F.
 Monterrey.